pachyderm/docs/content/latest/getting-started/beginner-tutorial.md

 ### 3. Add Data
 In Pachyderm, you write data to an explicit `commit`.
-Commits are immutable snapshots of your data which give Pachyderm its version control properties.
+Commits are immutable snapshots of your data which give MLDM its version control properties.
 You can add, remove, or update `files` in a given commit.

 #### Upload an Image File